mpytlik-intel/edge-ai-libraries/microservices/dlstreamer-pipeline-server/helm/README.md

 ## Steps to deploy the helm chart:

 - Note: Incase you do not have a k8s cluster, then please follow the steps mentioned in 'Setup k8s cluster' below before deploying the helm chart.
-- Get into the helm directory
+- Get into the helm directory (where this README.md exists) `cd helm`
-    `cd helm`
 - Update the below fields in `values.yaml` file in the helm chart
     ``` sh